CodeAfu/blockchain-assignment/README.md

 ## Libraries Used

-- shadcn (Use --legacy-peer-deps installing shadcn components)
+- shadcn (Use --legacy-peer-deps for installing shadcn components)
 - zod
 - prisma(?)
 - zustand (avoid redux pls)